 Some have issued the call for a change in our understanding of fellowship.
-They say we have been too narrow, too restrictive, too exclusivistic, too unbending.
+They say we have been too narrow, too restrictive, too "exclusivistic," too unbending.
 They have invented an ingenious explanation of the "one faith" of Ephesians 4:5.
 Instead of its referring to "the faith" - the entire Gospel (v.
 13; Acts 6:7; 1 Tim.
-4:1-3; Jude 3; et al.) - the change devotees say it refers only to the atonement.
-Their new understanding of 2 John 9 is that "the teaching of Christ" is merely a reference to the teaching about the Deity of Christ, rather than a reference to all the Truth of which Christ and His inspired men were the source.
-Thus, the worshipers at the altar of change tell us that as long as someone believes in the atonement Christ made and the Deity He possessed we should call him "brother."
-It is not necessary for us to agree with others on doctrinal matters (e.g., worship practices, whether or not Christ will have a millennial earthly kingdom, marriage, divorce, and remarriage, etc.) in order to fellowship them.
-After all, according to them, fellowship does not imply endorsement and one must not impose guilt merely by association, although this is precisely in 2 John 10-11!
+4:1-3; Jude 3; et al.), the change devotees say it only refers to belief in the atonement.
+Their new understanding of 2 John 9 is that "the teaching of Christ" is merely a reference to the teaching about the Deity of Christ, rather than a reference to all of the Truth as taught by Christ and those through whom He spoke.
+Thus, the worshipers at the altar of change tell us that as long as someone believes in the atonement Christ made for sin and in the Deity He possessed, we should call him our brother.
+It is not necessary for us to agree with others on doctrinal matters (e.g., worship practices, whether or not Christ will have a millennial earthly kingdom, marriage, divorce, and remarriage, the purpose of baptism, et al.) in order to fellowship them.
+After all, according to them, fellowship does not imply endorsement and one must not impose guilt merely by association!